Best Tank Mates for Betta Fish Tank

 Corydoras Catfish, favored for Betta aquariums, coexist peacefully, not contending for food or space.
 Their bottom-dwelling nature aids tank hygiene by consuming leftovers.
 These playful, multicolored fish add visual allure.
 However, groups of three or more prevent stress, and sandy substrate safeguards their barbels.
 Thriving in well-planted setups with hideaways, they evade threats.
 For added care, pygmy corydoras, dull-hued and 1-inch long, offer a better choice against Betta fish.

-Number 8: Kuhli Loaches. – Community tank fishes
+Number 8: Kuhli Loaches. – Tank mates

 Kuhli loaches are peaceful, look amazing, and are helpful for cleaning up uneaten food from the bottom of the tank.
 Kuhli loaches are nocturnal, which means they are most active during the night when your Betta fish is sleeping.
 They have a docile temperament and will get along well with your Betta fish.
 They are shaped like eels and love to disappear into tiny crevices, which can add some interest and movement to your tank.
 Keep them happy with at least 20 gallons of water, and sand is their favorite substrate since they burrow deep.
 It’s important to note that other loaches, such as the clown loach, can grow over a foot in length and should be avoided in a Betta fish tank.